abbreviatedman/react-unit-03-intermediate-react/3c-children/assignment/directions.md

 **Check**: Verify that the `ParentComponent` is displayed correctly below the `Sidebar` and `Navbar` components and that the title "Star Wars Characters" is displayed with the correct styling-- an easy one to check is if the background color is correct.

-Once you've added the `ParentComponent` with its title to your `App.js` and confirmed it renders correctly, you’re ready to move on to the next step.
+Once you've added the `ParentComponent` with its title to your `App.jsx` and confirmed it renders correctly, you’re ready to move on to the next step.

 ### Step 9: Create the Child Component

 Create a child component that will display the data fetched from the Star Wars API.

-1. Create a file named `ChildComponent.js` in the `src` directory.
+1. Create a file named `ChildComponent.jsx` in the `src` directory.
-2. Inside `ChildComponent.js`, create a function expression and name it `ChildComponent`.
+2. Inside `ChildComponent.jsx`, create a function expression and name it `ChildComponent`.
 3. Initialize a state variable called `data` with an empty array using the `useState` hook.
 4. Import the `useEffect` hook and create a `useEffect` call.
 5. Inside the `useEffect` call, create an `async` function named `fetchData`.